teamreboott/data-modori/tools/preprocess/README.md

 ### Convert raw arXiv data to jsonl

-This tool is used to convert the raw arXiv data downloaded from S3 into the jsonl format which is friendly to Data-Juicer.
+This tool is used to convert the raw arXiv data downloaded from S3 into the jsonl format which is friendly to **Data-Modori**.